 Sunday, 21st January, 2018 Start at 3.15

-Free entry – tea and cake – non members welcome
+Entry £1 – tea and cake included – non members welcome

 This is the third in what is now becoming an annual Highgate Society event – a January afternoon travel talk and tea.
 Our first, in 2016, featured visits to North America by Catherine Budgett Meakin and to the Andes by Richard Webber.
 Last year it was the turn of Michael Hammerson who dusted off his slides and diary account from 1966 to treat us to a wonderful account of his experiences as a young man visiting the battlefields of the American Civil War.